UNC-Cofires/local_LLMs/README.md

 This repository provides scripts for downloading and running large language models (LLMs) locally on UNC's [Longleaf HPC cluster](https://help.rc.unc.edu/longleaf-cluster/).
-It includes a working example that uses a local LLM to classify news articles as describing a flood or hurricane disaster event.
+It includes a basic example that uses a local LLM to classify a news article as describing a flood or hurricane disaster event, and a high-throughput example that uses local LLMs to process a large number of unformatted address strings.

 ---